 Peabody Ducks– Children and the young at heart will appreciate the daily appearance of the Peabody Ducks.
 The tradition started as a practical joke in the 1930s that has become the hotel’s trademark.
 The ducks come down in their own elevator daily at 11 am and 5 pm, led by the Duckmaster and escorted into the fountain in the lobby.
 149 Union Avenue

-Graceland– I visited Graceland, former home of Elvis Presley, a few years ago and was amazed by his truly unique decorating style.
-Check out the famous “Jungle Room” as well as his recording studio and collection of cars and jets.
+Graceland– Graceland, the former home of Elvis Presley, has truly unique decorating style.
+Check out the famous “Jungle Room” as well as his recording studio and collection of cars and jets, narrated on the iPad tour by John Stamos.
 3717 Elvis Presley Boulevard

 Where to Eat

-Flying Fish – Memphis– Judging by the dozens of Billy Bass nailed to the wall, the specialty of this restaurant is fish.
+Flying Fish– Judging by the dozens of Billy Bass nailed to the wall, the specialty of this restaurant is fish.
 Their fried catfish and po boys are an affordable alternative to some of the overpriced fare closer to Beale Street.
 105 S. 2nd Street, (901) 552-8228

 Central BBQ– I asked a local where she eats ribs and barbecue and she directed me to Central, where locals had already formed a line at 5:45 pm.
 The wait is worth it, especially for the platter, which has ribs, pulled pork and brisket with sides.
 147 East Butler Avenue, (901) 672-7760

 Global Cafe at Crosstown Concourse– This former Sears building has a number of eateries, but this refugee-owned food court of sorts features cuisines from Nepal, Syria, and Sudan.
 They also have a bar.
 1350 Concourse Avenue #157, (901) 512-6890